Man City's Mendy the latest EPL player to breach virus rules - WHIZ News

 “While it is understood that elements of this incident have been misinterpreted in the reports, and that the player has publicly apologised for his error, the club is disappointed to learn of the transgression and will be conducting an internal investigation.”

-A statement from Mendy’s representative to “The Sun” newspaper expressed regret on behalf of the Frenchman.

-“Ben accepts that this is a breach of COVID-19 protocols and is sorry for his actions in this matter,” the statement said.
+“Ben accepts that this is a breach of COVID-19 protocols and is sorry for his actions in this matter,” his representative said in a statement to “The Sun” newspaper.
 “Ben has had a COVID test and is liaising with Manchester City about this.”

+Mendy has tweeted urging people “to take care of you and yours” as midnight approached on Thursday night.

+Britain is in the midst of an acute outbreak, recording more than 50,000 new coronavirus infections a day over the past six days.

-On Saturday, a social media image was published of Tottenham trio Erik Lamela, Sergio Reguilon and Giovani Lo Celso attending a large house party in London over the Christmas period in clear breach of the regulations.
+On Saturday, a social media image was published of Tottenham trio Erik Lamela, Sergio Reguilon and Giovani Lo Celso attending a house party in London over Christmas period.

-West Ham’s Manuel Lanzini was also in attendance at the same party.
-The player issued an apology on social media for his “bad mistake” while the club said the matter had been dealt with internally.
+The players are facing disciplinary action at Tottenham as Manuel Lanzini is at West Ham after also attending the party.

-Meanwhile Fulham, whose match at Burnley on Sunday has been postponed due to positive cases at the club, is investigating pictures that emerged on social media on Friday showing Aleksandar Mitrovic and his fellow Serb Luka Milivojevic of Crystal Palace, along with their two families on Dec.
-31.
+Fulham, whose match at Burnley on Sunday was postponed due to rising infections at the London club, is investigating pictures showing Aleksandar Mitrovic and his fellow Serb Luka Milivojevic of Crystal Palace, along with their two families on New Year’s Eve.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports